-Any absences from registration or lessons, at Sir John Hunt or at any partner sites, will be closely monitored.
-Good attendance is essential for achievement and success and is a condition of being a member of the Sixth Form.
+Any absences from registration or lessons at Sir John Hunt, or at any partner sites, will be closely monitored.
+Outstanding attendance is essential for achievement and success and is a condition of being a member of the Sixth Form.

 All of these aspects of Sixth Form life are covered in the Learning Contract that you are asked to agree to and sign when you join us.

-In return, the staff at Sir John Hunt, have high expectations of our staff and their teaching, marking and assessment here.
+Your teaching staff will have high expectations and their teaching, marking and assessment will be of a very high standard.
 You can find more information about these teaching pledges in your Learning Contract.
-We also have a clear cycle of academic review and individual target setting, parent events and subject evenings to help guide you through your course.
-This is all scheduled on the Sixth Form Calendar that will be given to you in September.Study outside of lessons
+We also have a clear cycle of academic review and individual target setting, parent events and booster/revision sessions to help guide you through your course.
+This is all scheduled on the Sixth Form Calendar that will be given to you at the start of your courses.

 - I am going to be absent and won't be in a lesson or at my placement?

-Call the Sixth Form office to inform us on the first day of your absence.
+Call the Sixth Form office (01752 581604) between 8.30 and 9.00am to inform us of your absence.
 If your Home Sixth Form is Sir John Hunt, we will notify any partner sites on your behalf.
 However, you are also expected to contact individual subject staff yourself to catch up on missed work wherever possible.
 If you come to Sir John Hunt as a PLE student, please notify your Home Sixth Form of any absences.